Oct 29, 2024 6:40:24 PM

 Microfluidizer® processors are scalable from the lab size to full production models, all of which conform to cGMP requirements and are FDA approved processes.

 Lipid Nanoparticles (LNPs), including various lipid-based platforms such as liposomes, nanostructured lipid carriers (NLCs) and solid lipid nanoparticles (SLNs), are critical for the delivery of protein and amino acid type antigens.
+They ensure antigens are released to the desired organs in the body and prevent uptake by Mononuclear phagocyte system (MPS).

 Step 1: The phospholipid, carrier oil and any hydrophobic actives are dissolved in a solvent.
 This solvent is then removed via evaporation - either by a rotor-stator at the lab-scale or by spray-drying on the production scale.

-Steps 2 and 3: A buffer is added to the resulting precipitate from Step 1 and warmed and vortexed to hydrate the phospholipids.
+Step 2: A buffer is added to the resulting precipitate from Step 1.

 Step 4: The antigen (or other hydrophilic actives) is added to the solution whereby large multi-layer vesicles (MLVs) are generated.

-There have been recent process improvements to this classical method.
 If the carrier oil is a liquid or can melt in water, it is not necessary to create a solid solution of phospholipids and carrier oil.
 These ingredients can simply be mixed together and added to the water phase to create a pre-mix prior to processing with the Microfluidizer® processor.

 Furthermore, the addition of the hydrophilic antigens downstream of the LNP creation works well if the antigens can adsorb to the surface of the LNPs.